shooshx/cogntiv_ex/README.md

 - Tested on Windows with Python 3.11
 - Tested on Linux with WSL2 with Python 3.10
 - Tested with 3 concurrent clients with no reduced rate accuracy
+- Tested the C++ client produces the same results as the Python client (up to the last 2 least significant digits)

 Typical data arrival rate stats:
 ```